marco-parillo/KaOS-Notes/README.md

 ## Printing

-cups and pyqt5-python3 are dependencies of hplip
+* cups and pyqt5-python3 are dependencies of hplip
+* Then use HP Device Manager to add the printer.

 ## Oracle VirtualBox
 ```